Energy Intensive Industries (EII) Schemes

 Find out how two Energy Intensive Industries (EII) Schemes could benefit your business.

-There are two important schemes that can financially benefit your businesses if you qualify as an energy-intensive firm.
-Here we outline the two schemes, outline who qualifies and discuss how your business take can part.
+There are two important schemes that can financially benefit your businesses if you qualify as an energy-intensive firm:

 EII compensation

-Specifically, this scheme entitles applicants to “compensation for the indirect costs of the UK ETS and the CPS mechanism: guidance for applicants”.
+Specifically, this scheme entitles applicants to “exemption from the indirect costs of funding Contracts for Difference (CFD), the Renewables Obligation (RO) and the small-scale Feed in Tariff (FIT).”

 Who qualifies for EII compensation?

 The EII compensation scheme focuses on the most ‘at risk’ sectors in the UK.
-Qualifying businesses need to demonstrate that their business is ‘energy-intensive’.
-To do this the government uses a filter test, which requires businesses to spend a percentage of their ‘GVA’ (a sum of EBITDA and wages) on electricity.
-Businesses passing this test classify as ‘energy-intensive’ for the purposes of the scheme.
+For your business to qualify, you will need to demonstrate that you are ‘energy-intensive’.
+To do this, the government uses a filter test that requires your organisation to spend a certain percentage of your Gross Value Added (GVA) on electricity.
+This is a sum of EBITDA and wages – including any director remuneration and pension contributions.
+Businesses passing this test are then classified as ‘energy-intensive’ for the purposes of the scheme.

 Qualifying manufacturing industries include: